prerna-khanna/Air-Cognizer/README.md

 We describe the system in detail below:
 1. **The Mobile Application**.
 This is used to capture images and predict AQI levels.
 The application processes images on-device.
 2. **TensorFlow Lite** is used to power on-device inference, in a small binary size (which is important for download speed, when bandwidth is limited) for the trained machine learning model.
 3. **Firebase**.
-Parameters extracted from the images (described below) are sent to Firebase.
+Parameters extracted from the images are sent to Firebase.
 Whenever a new user uses the app, a unique ID is created for them.
 This can be used later to customize the machine-learning model for different geo-locations and variety of smartphone cameras.
 4. **Amazon EC2**.
 We train our models here, using these parameters and the PM values from the geo-location.
 5. **ML Kit**.
 Trained, custom models for different smartphones are hosted on ML Kit, and automatically downloaded on to the device, then run with TensorFlow Lite.